LolipopnJoker/Inventory_Project/README.md

 * [Python](https://www.python.org/) - I used several Python scripts that generates random data and inserts it to the "WAREHOUSE" database.
 * [Tableau](https://www.tableau.com/) - Tableau was used in order to make a dashbored that depicts several KPI's based on the data from the "WAREHOUSE" database.
 ## Lessons learned and recommendation
+* The importance of planning – the first thing I did in this project was planning the database structure.
+While I still believe this step should be done in the beginning of any project (if there's no existing database, of course), I think it was a mistake to do it first.
+If I had to start this project all over again, I would have probably start with planning the dashboard.
+This would have help me focus on the needs stakeholders and plan the database correspondingly.
 ## Limitation and what can be improved
 * Unfinished dashboard – Unfortunately, I haven't managed to finish the dashboard in this project.
 I am currently working on it and hope to finish it before the 15th of December 2022.
 * Data storage – currently, the entire project is running only on the local machine.
-While this isn't a huge limitation, considering how strong and fast modern home computers are, I still want to try and implement the data storage on a cloud computing service (such as google cloud or AWS).
+While this isn't a huge limitation, considering how strong and fast modern home computers are, I still want to try and implement the data storage on a cloud computing service (such as Google Cloud or AWS).
 In the last couple of years, the popularity of such services increased drastically, and therefor I believe that it would make this project more realistic.
 * Data used – While the reasons to use made-up data are [listed above]( https://github.com/LolipopnJoker/Inventory_Project/blob/main/README.md#data-source), it was still challenging to work with.
-Because the data is random, any conclusion inferred from it is basically worth nothing.
+Because the data was randomly generated, any conclusion inferred from it wasn't worth much.
 ## Repository structure
 ```bash
 │   README.md